AnmolSirola/Turbin3-Assignment/readme.md

 # Turbin3-Assignment

-Bridge-to-Turbin3 is a TypeScript program designed to guide us through the final project of riseIn Turbin3 cohort.
+This is a TypeScript program that is like an assignment/pre-req for Turbin3 Cohort.

 ## Table of Contents